influxdata/influxdb/tsdb/README.md

 [key] [fields] [timestamp]
 ```

 Each section is separated by spaces.
 The minimum required point consists of a measurement name and at least one field.
 Points without a specified timestamp will be written using the server's local timestamp.
-Timestamps are assumed to be in nanoseconds unless a `time_parameter` is passed in the query string.
+Timestamps are assumed to be in nanoseconds unless a `precision` value is passed in the query string.

 ## Key